bgq527/HA-GP-test/index.md

 ---
 layout: default
 ---
-## A project by a nerd and a homo as mentored by some hippie
+## A project whose lab consisted of a nerd, a homo, and a hippie.
+Who knew.
 Atleast the website looks nice